Pelješac: Medieval history

+and when the Pelješac peninsula came under the rule of Dubrovnik in 1333, it was still mostly inhabited by Catholics, with the presence of Orthodox and Bogomils.
+One of the first tasks of the new administration was therefore to spread Catholicism, create parishes and build churches and monasteries, in accordance with the principles of Cuius regio.
+In 1335, the Dubrovnik government expelled the Orthodox clergy and monks, bringing in Franciscans.
+And although some Orthodox priests remained in Pelješac afterwards, they were no longer present in the region from the 1380s onwards.

 Modern history

-At the end of the 12th century Orthodoxy appeared in the Peljesac area, at the same time Catholic bishop is expelled from Ston.
-Since the end of the 14th century Orthodox priests are no longer on Pelješac.

-When the Pelješac peninsula came under rule of Dubrovnik, since 1333 Catholic population predominantly live in this area, with Orthodox Christians and Bogomils present.

 The Walls of Ston are large fortifications built by the Republic of Ragusa.
 They are the second longest walls in Europe.
 Ston also has one of the oldest salt planes in this part of the world.

 The French Empire occupied the region in 1806, abolishing the old Republic, and in 1808 turned it into the Illyrian Provinces.
 In 1815 it was given to the Austrian Empire and since 1867 became part of the Cisleithania of the Dual Monarchy of Austria-Hungary.
 Between 1918 and 1941 it was a part Kingdom of Yugoslavia and from 1945 it was part of Socialistic Republic of Croatia within Socialistic Federal Republic of Yugoslavia.
 From 1991 it is part of Republic of Croatia.

 Transport

-The D414 road is the longest state road on the peninsula, connecting all municipalities, together with D415 towards Trpanj and D416 towards Prapratno, with county roads in turn connecting Lovište, Žuljana and Hodilje, and a number of local roads to the more remote villages.
+The D414 road is the longest state road on the peninsula, connecting all municipalities, together with D415 towards Trpanj and D416 towards Prapratno.
+County roads in turn connect Lovište, Žuljana and Hodilje, and a number of local roads to the more remote villages.
 The Pelješac Bridge located near Brijesta connects the peninsula to the mainland near Komarna, and through it connects the southern semi-exclave of the Dubrovnik-Neretva County with the rest of the country via its territorial waters.
 It bypasses the narrow strip of coastline at Neum that grants Bosnia and Herzegovina sea access.
 There are car ferry routes connecting Trpanj to Ploče on the mainland, Orebić to Korčula on the eponymous island, and Prapratno to Sobra on Mljet.